Dave9/Getting-and-Cleaning-Data-Project/CodeBook.md

 ##Study Design and Data Sources

-This study is based on data collected in a previous study called *Human Activity Recognition Using Smartphones Dataset* based on experiments conducted with a group of 30 volunteers who performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone (Samsung Galaxy S II) on the waist.
+This study is based on data collected in a previous study called *Human Activity Recognition Using Smartphones* based on experiments conducted with a group of 30 volunteers who performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone (Samsung Galaxy S II) on the waist.
 The data used for this study represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description of the original study and the data is available at the site:

 * http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones